bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+Closure is the idea of global vs function scope.
+Something that is in global scope can seep down into a function, but something that is in function scope cannot jump out to the global scope.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?